arvindkshinde/ansible_shareplex/README.md

 # ansible_shareplex
-Ansible Automation for Installing SharePlex on Source and Target
+Ansible Automation for Installing SharePlex on Source and Target for Postgres to Postgres replication.

 ## Main.yml:
 Main yml file for execution